afonsky/ML-Lecture-3/slides/0_introduction.md

     * The results of two (of 12) worst in-seminar quizzes will be discarded
     * Retakes of missing quizzes are available for valid reason
         * Once in December
+* Midterm and final tests
+   * Missing for valid reason - retake in December

 ---